 In Spanish practice, most acquisition agreements contain a long list of representations made by the vendor to the purchaser on various issues relating to the target company or the transferred assets and liabilities, accompanied by the vendor's assurance to the purchaser that they are true.
 They may appear in the agreement itself or, if very long, be attached to the agreement in a schedule.
-Representations and warranties are usually given by the vendor to the purchaser, but there may also be representations and warranties by the purchaser to the vendor (usually much shorter).
+Representations and warranties are usually given by the vendor to the purchaser but there may also be representations and warranties by the purchaser to the vendor (usually much shorter).

-The inclusion of long lists of representations and warranties in the acquisition agreements once again comes from Anglo-Saxon practice.
+The inclusion of long lists of representations and warranties in the acquisition agreements once again comes from Anglo Saxon practice.

-The aim sought by providing representations and warranties in the agreement is to extend the vendor's liability to include any contingencies that may appear at the company or in connection with the assets, as the case may be, after they have been sold and which result from steps taken before the purchase.
+The aim sought by providing representations and warranties in the agreement is to extend the vendor's liability to include any contingencies that may appear at the company after it has been sold and result from steps taken before the purchase.
 The seller assumes responsibility for the truth of the representations it makes and may be held liable in this respect.